AU$6,347 Per person twin share

 Day 13, Salzburg

 We have allowed a full day to explore Salzburg – the baroque city of Mozart.
-A local guide will take us on a walking tour of this enchanting city, including several locations used in the film ‘The Sound of Music’.
+A local guide will take you on a walking tour of this enchanting city, including several locations used in the film ‘The Sound of Music’.
 Your afternoon will be at leisure to explore the myriad of narrow, cobbled stone streets, ornate squares and churches, fascinating shops and traditional coffee houses.
 The views from the enormous Festung (Fortress), sitting high above the city, are magnificent.
 (B)

 Day 14, Lake Mondsee, Hallstatt & Salzburg

 There is nothing like a day exploring the Austrian Lakes District!
 After a leisurely start we spend the morning beside Lake Mondsee and visit the church made famous in the wedding scene of the film ‘The Sound of Music’.
 Later we drive deep into the Lakes District to enjoy lunchtime exploring the picturesque town of Hallstatt.
 Set on a rocky terrace jutting into the quiet dark water of the lake surrounded by towering peaks, this is considered the oldest inhabited village in Europe and perhaps the most beautiful in Austria.
 Our return journey to Salzburg takes us alongside Wolfgangsee (lake) and around Lake Fuschl.
-This evening we have included a farewell dinner at St Peter Stiftskeller, Salzburg’s oldest restaurant dating back to the 1500’s.
+This evening, we have included a farewell dinner at St Peter Stiftskeller, Salzburg’s oldest restaurant dating back to the 1500’s.
 (B, D)

 Day 15, To Munich

-Bidding Austria farewell, we drive to Munich where your tour ends on arrival, mid-morning.
+Bidding Austria farewell, drive to Munich where your tour ends on arrival, mid-morning.
 Drop off points will be in the city centre and Munich airport.
 We recommend you book flights or trains that depart Munich after 2:00 pm.
 (B)